TejaswiRajendra/AWS-3Tier-Resource-deployment-Terraform/README.md

 - Confirm that the infrastructure setup is complete and ready for application deployment.

 **## Expected Outputs**
-✅ Fully automated three-tier AWS infrastructure provisioning.
+* Fully automated three-tier AWS infrastructure provisioning.
-✅ **Jenkins pipeline** ensures seamless deployment.
+* Jenkins pipeline ensures seamless deployment.
-✅ **S3 remote state storage** and **DynamoDB state locking**.
+* S3 remote state storage and DynamoDB state locking.
-✅ **Version-controlled Terraform scripts** in GitHub.
+* Version-controlled Terraform scripts in GitHub.
-✅ Scalable, secure, and efficiently managed cloud infrastructure.
+* Scalable, secure, and efficiently managed cloud infrastructure.

 **## Conclusion**
 This project successfully automated AWS infrastructure deployment using **Terraform and Jenkins**, enabling seamless provisioning through a CI/CD pipeline.
 The use of **S3 and DynamoDB** for backend storage enhances security and reliability, ensuring a well-structured cloud infrastructure setup.